 What about troubleshooting and configuration?

-It’s true that with serial you have to set the serial baud rate, parity, data bits, and parity but with Ethernet, you need to set an IP Address.
-And since DHCP isn’t really used on the factory floor you have to find a way for the user to get an IP Address into the device.
-I will give you that you can much more easily troubleshoot.
+It’s true that with serial you have to set the serial baud rate, parity and data bits, but with Ethernet, you need to set an IP Address.
+And since Dynamic Host Configuration Protocol isn’t really used on the factory floor, you have to find a way for the user to get an IP Address into the device.
+I will give you that it’s much easier to troubleshoot.

-The biggest benefit of Modbus TCP/IP over Modbus RTU is that your not limited to one polling device.
-In Modbus RTU you have one single master device.
+The biggest benefit of Modbus TCP vs. Modbus RTU is that you’re not limited to one polling device.
+In Modbus RTU, you have one single master device.
 Any additional masters would destroy the network communications.
-That’s not a big deal at first, you have a simple machine with a dozen devices and a single controller, all is well.
-But inevitably down the road you’ll need to pass data from one or more of those devices to a new SCADA system, HMI or other control protocol.
-With RTU you either have to replace the controller or alter it’s configuration.
+That’s not a big deal at first: you have a simple machine with a dozen devices and a single controller, so all is well.
+But inevitably down the road, you’ll need to pass data from one or more of those devices to a new SCADA system, HMI or other control protocol.
+With RTU you either have to replace the controller or alter its configuration.
 Any data access needs to be directed through the existing master.
 That means you are likely digging into controller code written decades ago.
-Not as fun as making a Frozen Yogurt Sundae.
-With Modbus TCP/IP multiple client devices can poll end devices.
-The new HMI or SCADA can simply add the devices requested to it’s scan list without altering the current machine network.
+Not as fun as making a frozen yogurt sundae.
+With Modbus TCP/IP, multiple client devices can poll end devices.
+The new HMI or SCADA can simply add the devices requested to its scan list without altering the current machine network.

 What About Speed?

 And it’s like that with a lot of Modbus devices.
-All these level sensors, temperature sensors, energy meters, and the like – none of them really need to report data very fast.
-If you get data every few seconds It’s almost always fine.
+All these level sensors, temperature sensors, energy meters, and the like?
+None of them really need to report data very fast.
+Getting data every few seconds is almost always just fine.
 Throughput is rarely a requirement to use RTU over Ethernet.

-Now Modbus Serial isn’t a tea party – I’m not saying that.
-You can have a lot of issues trying to get the RS485 network to work right.
+Now Modbus Serial is no tea party.
+I’m not saying it is.
+You can have a lot of issues trying to get the RS-485 network to work right.
 You have to deal with wire termination issues, network termination issues, and more configuration issues than Ethernet devices.
-In this day and age, we also have a labor market that didn’t grow up using anything but Ethernet communications.
+Today, we also have a labor market that didn’t grow up using anything but Ethernet communications.

-Call me a dinosaur but overall I still would take Modbus RTU Devices over Modbus TCP.
-The simplicity of the devices, wiring and cost offer a efficiency and nostalgia I appreciate.
-However absent my old soul the more prudent choice, when a choice is presented, is go with Modbus RTU.
+Call me a dinosaur, but overall, I still would take Modbus RTU devices over Modbus TCP.
+Their simplicity, wiring and cost offer efficiency and nostalgia that I appreciate.
+However, absent my old soul, the more prudent choice, when a choice is presented, is to go with Modbus RTU.
 The small premium you pay upfront will be well worth it as you or those that come after you troubleshot and maintain the system.

-And if you want to move devices from other networks to Modbus, the boys I’ve locked in the Engineering lab – they do get access to the pool table once a day – have delivered a whole bunch of gateways that are pretty impressive including this impressive list of RTU Gateways:
+And if you want to move devices from other networks to Modbus, the Enginerd® I’ve locked in the Engineering lab (they do get access to the pool table once a day) have delivered a whole bunch of RTU gateways that are pretty impressive.
+Take a look at the list below.

-Give Drew a call at 262-436-9299 and he’d be glad to help you figure out what you need for your specific application.
-Don’t call me – I’ll be over at the Yogurt shop.
-Lot’s of “fat added” yogurts I haven’t tried yet.
+Give the RTA sales team a call at 800-249-1612 and someone will be glad to help you figure out what you need for your specific application.
+Don’t call me.
+I’ll be over at the yogurt shop: lots of “fat added” yogurts I haven’t tried yet.